xpert98/jupiter-inventory-management-console/README.md

 # Jupiter Inventory Management Console
 The Jupiter Inventory Management Console is a client for instances of the Jupiter Collector Service and the Jupiter Curated Inventory Service.

+## Deployment

+### Production Environment

+Docker Swarm is recommended for production deployment.

+Additional Docker Swarm deployment resources here: https://github.com/xpert98/jupiter-docker

+#### Database Setup
+SQL commands necessary to set up tables in the schema are included in db.sql.
+Seed data is included in db_data_seed.sql.
+1. Log into Postgres and create a new database
+1. Execute the statements from db.sql to create the schema
+1. Execute the statements from db_data_seed.sql to seed initial data into the database

+### Development Environment
-## Prerequisites
+#### Prerequisites
 * PHP 7 or greater
 * PostgreSQL 10 or greater
 * nginx or Apache web server
 * Running instances of the Jupiter Collector Service and the Jupiter Curated Inventory Service

-## Database Setup
+#### Database Setup
-SQL commands necessary to set up tables in the schema are included in jmc.sql.
-The script assumes the database user name to be "jupiter" so change that to suit the authentication set up for your database.
+SQL commands necessary to set up tables in the schema are included in db.sql.
+Seed data is included in db_data_seed.sql.
+1. Log into Postgres and create a new database
+1. Execute the statements from db.sql to create the schema
+1. Execute the statements from db_data_seed.sql to seed initial data into the database

-## Configuring the Inventory Management Console
+#### Configuring the Inventory Management Console
 First, copy all files from the src directory to the web server document root and then start the web server.

 Next, navigate to http(s)://<host>/setup.php.
 There, you will be provided with a randomly generated secret key and initialization vector that is used by the application to encrypt some data fields in its database.